 by Susan Stephenson, www.thebookchook.com

 Link through to read how to play the word game, Bug, invented by Keith Schoch and his students.
-And here's Keith's intriguingly named game: Mysterious Box of Mystery !
+Here's Keith's intriguingly named game: Mysterious Box of Mystery ! and Big Words.

 1. Write a summary of a well known story in (say) three to five sentences.
 Now re-word the summary, using a dictionary and thesaurus to try to find words that mean the same but are longer or more difficult to recognise, and making it wordier too.
 See if someone you know can recognise the story from your very wordy summary.
 Here’s an example: